deepset-ai/haystack/docs/_src/api/api/summarizer.md

 - `use_gpu`: If < 0, then use cpu.
 If >= 0, this is the ordinal of the gpu to use
 - `clean_up_tokenization_spaces`: Whether or not to clean up the potential extra spaces in the text output
-- `separator_for_single_summary`: If `generate_single_summary=True` in `predict()`, we need to join all docs into a single text.
-This separator appears between those subsequent docs.
+- `separator_for_single_summary`: If `generate_single_summary=True` in `predict()`, we need to join all docs
 - `generate_single_summary`: Whether to generate a single summary for all documents or one summary per document.
-                                If set to "True", all docs will be joined to a single string that will then be summarized.
-                                Important: The summary will depend on the order of the supplied documents!

 <a name="transformers.TransformersSummarizer.predict"></a>
 #### predict